-8 Logical formalisms
+9 Logical formalisms

-As mentioned above, the key to the success of a representational formalism is the quality of the class representation it provides.
-In the case of a logical formalism, although the situation may initially appear to be more promising than in the case of the vector space formalism10, in reality, this turns out to be an illusion.
+As was suggested above, the key to the success of a representational formalism is the quality of the class representation it provides.
+In the case of a logical formalism, although the situation may initially appear to be more promising than in the case of the vector space formalism11, in reality, this "promise" turns out to be illusory.

 Logical formalisms emerged from relative obscurity early in the 20th century, when researchers working on the foundations of mathematics-mainly trying to clean up the "language" of set theory introduced by Georg Cantor in the last quarter of the previous century-discovered a number of serious antinomies, e.g. Russell's, Burali-Forti's, Richard's, and Berry's.
-Their rise to prominence in the '20s and '30s was fueled by David Hilbert, the most influential mathematician of the time (after Poincare's death in 1912), who became involved in the program to secure the foundations of mathematics11.
-At that time, the work of George Boole, Gottlob Frege, Bertrand Russell, and several other researchers on the foundations of mathematics-and definitely not on "modeling the mind"-suddenly became of interest to many other mathematicians.
+The rise of logical formalisms to prominence in the '20s and '30s was fueled by David Hilbert, the most influential mathematician of the time (after Poincare's death in 1912), who became involved in the program to secure the foundations of mathematics12.
+At that time, the work of George Boole, Gottlob Frege, Bertrand Russell, and several other researchers on the foundations of mathematics-and definitely not on "modeling the mind"-suddenly became of interest to some other mathematicians.

 But what was this logical formalism (whose main ideas are attributed to Frege) motivated by?
-Here are some relevant points regarding Frege's motivation, which shaped, and is fully reflected in, the formalism [30, pp. 14-18; emphasis added]:
+Here are some relevant points regarding Frege's motivation, which shaped, and is fully reflected in, the formalism [31, pp. 14-18; emphasis added]: